Some Recommended Tools, Sites and Services

 Security:

 Sucuri.net – You can use their free scanner to make sure your site is safe.
-But they also offer a monitoring service, this is a great way to make sure your site stays secure.
+But they also offer a monitoring service, which is a great way to make sure your site stays secure.
 And, if you get hacked and do get malware, they can remove it for you!

 HOSTING SERVICE PROVIDERS: